Two-barred cross

 A two-barred cross is similar to a Latin cross but with an extra bar added.
 The lengths and placement of the bars (or "arms") vary, and most of the variations are interchangeably called the cross of Lorraine, the patriarchal cross, the Orthodox cross or the archiepiscopal cross.

 The two bars

 The two bars can be placed tight together (condensed) or far apart.
 They can be symmetrically spaced either around the middle, or above or below the middle.
 One asymmetrical variation has one bar near the top and the other just below the middle.

-Finally the bars can be of equal length, or with one shorter than the other.
+The bars can be of equal length, or with one shorter than the other.
+The upper bar, which is normally shorter, is widely held to represent the sign "I.N.R.I" (Iesus Nazarenus, Rex Iudaeorum ― Jesus of Nazareth, King of the Jews) that was placed above Christ's head at the Crucifixion.

 Decorations

-The ends of the arms can be decorated according to different styles.
+The ends of the arms may be decorated according to different styles.
 A style with round or rounded ends is called treflée or botonée (from French bouton) in heraldic use.
 The same style is called budded, apostles' or cathedral cross in religious use.
 A straight and pointy style called pattée also includes maltese cross variations, and finally a pointed style called aiguisé.